zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I see.
 How big was that group?
 How often did that group happen?

 **ZMD**: I don't think it was very regular.
-I think it was, like, I remember later in 2008, you know, Robin Hanson happened to be in town, and so we had a meetup.
+I remember later in 2008, Robin Hanson happened to be in town, and so we had a meetup.
 Or the Singularity Summit 2008 happened to be a thing, and there was a meetup.
 I think it was more opportunistic than regular at that point.

 **CM**: Can you describe what was it like?